go-task/task/docs/usage.md

 ```

 `sources` and `generates` can be files or file patterns.
 When both are given,
-Task will compare the modification date/time of the files to determine if it's
+Task will compare the checksum of the files to determine if it's
 necessary to run the task.
 If not, it will just print a message like
 `Task "js" is up to date`.

-If you prefer this check to be made by the content of the files, instead of
-its timestamp, just set the `method` property to `checksum`.
 You will probably want to ignore the `.task` folder in your `.gitignore` file
 (It's there that Task stores the last checksum).

+If you prefer this check to be made by the modification timestamp of the files,
+instead of its checksum (content), just set the `method` property to `timestamp`.

 ```yaml
 version: '3'